Latency Advantages in Common-Value Auctions: Continuous-Time Setting and Comparative Statics

 \section{Continuous-Time Setting and Comparative Statics}

 In this section, we consider an instantiation of our auction model in a continuous-time setting, in the context of the on-chain auction of Section \ref{sec:on-chain-auction}.
-Here, we imagine the auction is selling a single unit of token $A$, whose price evolves according to a geometric Brownian motion with volatility $\sigma$, i.e., it satisfies the stochastic differential equation (SDE)

-where $B_t$ is a standard Brownian motion.
+Here, we imagine the auction is selling a single unit of token $A$, whose price evolves according to a geometric Brownian motion with volatility $\sigma$, i.e., it satisfies the stochastic differential equation (SDE) $dp_t/p_t = \sigma\, dB_t$, where $B_t$ is a standard Brownian motion.
 This is consistent with the standard assumptions of the Black-Scholes model for option pricing.

 We imagine Alice bids at time $0$, Bob bids at time $T > 0$, and the final settlement occurs at time $\tau > T$.
 All agents are risk neutral (and, given the short time horizon, we assume a zero risk-free rate), so that, at any time $t$, the asset is valued according to $\E[p_\tau|p_t] = p_t$.